Top 5 Ways of Improving Customer Experience in Telecom with Virtual Assistants

 - Human support: Intelligent virtual assistants can reroute more complex issues to human agents, pre-populate tickets for them, and set priority statuses.
 Additionally, enterprise-grade conversational AI can supply agents with predictive or pre-written answers in real-time and assist with information look-up/compliance.

 Arguably, the biggest boon of AI-powered virtual assistants is their self-learning capabilities.
 As new data becomes available, the efficacy of such solutions increases over time.
 For instance, Vodafone’s virtual assistance TOBi was recently scaled to handle 100% of all messaging communication with a 28% of automation rate.
 With further algorithm training and fine-tuning, the company expects to scale the automation rate to 40% in the short-term perspective.

 As briefly stated above, virtual assistants can serve as an advanced ‘customer intake form’ of sorts.
 Through conversation, the chatbot can collect and then transmit the following information to the human agents:

 - General customer & account information

 - General issue describers

 - Severity status

 The best-in-class virtual assistants have advanced natural language processing (NLP) capabilities, enabling them to pick out the key terms from unstructured written or spoken conversations and summarize them for the agent.
 As a result, the customer won’t have to repeat the same things all over again when connected with the agent and the query will be immediately routed to the right department.
-Telia, a Swedish multinational telecom operator, estimated that their AI chatbot could in answering repetitive questions.
+Telia, a Swedish multinational telecom operator, estimated that their AI chatbot could complete the work of 18 agents in answering repetitive questions.

 4. Personalized and Engaging Services